vikramr2/community-fetch/README.md

 The system uses a two-stage approach for semantic search:

 1. **Hierarchical Search**: A Paris clustering tree organizes papers hierarchically based on citation structure.
+Leaves are embedded with MedCPT and embeddings are averaged upward through the internal nodes.
 Given a query, we embed it using MedCPT and navigate down the tree by selecting the child with highest cosine similarity at each level until reaching a leaf node.

 2. **Community Detection**: From the retrieved leaf node, we extract its k-core community using IKC (Iterative K-Core) decomposition.
 This finds the maximal densely-connected subgraph containing the target paper, representing related work in the same research area.